 Hoang M. Truong

 Hi!
-I’m a recent graduate with high distinction from the University of Science, Viet Nam National University Ho Chi Minh City (VNU-HCM).
+I’m a recent graduate from the University of Science, Viet Nam National University Ho Chi Minh City (VNU-HCM).

 Publications